FrozenWolf-Cyber/SummarizeIQ/README.md

-# Scalable-Summarization
+# SummarizeIQ: An Integrated Summarization and Content Analysis Engine
-Integrated Huggingface Summarization with Torch Serve.
-Combined other extractive methods such as Lex Ranker, TextRanker.
-Also have included OpenAI summarization.
-It also includes keyword generation for articles with query based content filtering using Cosine Similarity
+This project integrates T5 like LLM summarization models with Torch Serve, enhanced by extractive methods like LexRank and TextRank.
+It also includes keyword generation and implements query-based content filtering using cosine similarity, offering a comprehensive solution for article summarization and analysis.

 ![flow](https://github.com/FrozenWolf-Cyber/Scalable-Summarization/blob/master/FLOWCHART.drawio.png)